kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The validate function

-You have to implement a `validate` (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to check if the provided user's credentials to this strategy are well-formed.
+You have to implement a `validate` (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to check if the provided user's credentials to this strategy are well-formed, and ensure that every values you want are unique.

 Here is the generic signature of the `validate` function you have to implement: